Can Drinking Apple Cider Vinegar Help with Acne?

 How Might Drinking Vinegar Treat Acne?

-- Counteracts the negative effects that a poor diet may have on acne.
+Counteract the negative effects that a poor diet may have on acne.

-Counteracting a High-Sugar Diet
+Counteracting a High-Sugar (High Glycemic) Diet

-A series of clinical studies, reviewed in both a 2009 article in Dermato-Endocrinology and a 2009 article in the International Journal of Dermatology, indicated that a diet rich in sugar might influence acne by two different processes, both involving a hormone called insulin.7,8One of the studies was a randomized controlled trial, which is a rigorous study that provides the most trustworthy evidence.
+A series of clinical studies, reviewed in both a 2009 article in Dermato-Endocrinology and a 2009 article in the International Journal of Dermatology, indicated that a diet rich in sugar might influence acne by two different processes, both involving a hormone called insulin.7,8 One of the studies was a randomized controlled trial, which is a rigorous study that provides the most trustworthy evidence.
 Researchers examined whether a low-sugar diet reduced the number of acne lesions or not.
 They found that acne patients who consumed a diet low in sugar experienced:

 - Greater reductions in acne lesions.